ArPiRobot/arpirobot.github.io/docs/guide/hardware/examplebuilds.md

         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](../../img/4wdmini_pi_pos.png){: style="height:300px;"}

         - Next, place the Arduino Nano in the mini breadboard as shown below.
 Notice that one side has three rows on the breadboard and the other only has two.
-Also notice that the "back" of the breadboard has one empty row not obstructed by the row.
+Also notice that the "back" of the breadboard has one empty row not obstructed by the Arduino.
 Matching this is important.

         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](../../img/4wdmini_arduino_asm.png){: style="height:200px;"}